 It's a habit.

-Built by Tanya Booke — mom, youth basketball coach, leadership development professional, and architect of a confidence-building system that started in a gym full of young girls and one very real question.
+Built by Tanya Booke — mom, youth basketball coach, leadership development professional, and architect of a Confidence Development Platform.

 I started coaching because I love basketball.
 I've always loved the game — the movement, the teamwork, the grit, the way a group of kids can slowly become a team.
 I always wanted to coach a youth girls basketball team.
 I imagined it would be inspiring, meaningful, and maybe include a few sports-movie moments.